vespakoen/docs/strings.md

 <a name="singular-and-plural"></a>
 ## Singular & Plural

 The String class is capable of transforming your strings from singular to plural, and vice versa.
-First, simply specify the strings you need to convert in the **application/config/strings.php** file:

-#### Adding a string to the inflection configuration:

-	'inflection' => array(

-		'user'    => 'users',
-		'person'  => 'people',
-		'comment' => 'comments',

-	),

 #### Getting the plural form of a word: